See what drives us forward from our team to our values.

 However, though simple and easy to administer, these DIY vehicle reimbursement programs often work against business objectives and increase the organization’s costs over time.

 Pressures have mounted on employers to offer robust car allowances.
 With the significant increases in car prices and maintenance costs over the past four years, your employees are looking for ways to boost the take-home amount of their car allowance.
-Consequently, your car reimbursement will actually affect your attrition rates.
+Consequently, your car reimbursement will affect your attrition rates.

-How is a FAVR car allowance program administered?
+How is a FAVR plan administered?

-Even though a FAVR vehicle program sounds complicated, it really isn't.
-To properly deliver a fixed and variable rate allowance, most organizations outsource administration to a third party.
+Even though a FAVR vehicle program sounds complicated, it isn't.
+Most organizations outsource administration to a third party.
 The IRS has instituted 28 rules that make FAVR reimbursements accountable plans, which adds to their complexity.
-The majority of the rules involve data modeling and the geographical cost designs.
-Think of a FAVR vehicle program as similar to healthcare.
-Most companies outsource their healthcare benefits rather than trying to administer them internally.
+The majority of the regulations involve data modeling and geographical cost designs.

 To learn more about how FAVR could help your business meet its objectives, contact mBurse today.
 Or try our calculator below to see how much your organization could save by going non-taxable.